Kat632/P2-Play-Your-Cards-Right/README.md

 Also during Accessibility Testing, I noticed that the font colour on my sound button wasn't enough of a contrast to the background colour, so it has been changed to #fff8e7 which is the same as all of the other buttons.
 Similarly, the social icons in the footer needed to be changed to #153243 to offer more of a contrast for visually impaired users.

+The JavaScript code has one unused variable, the function hilo.
+The function is called from within the HTML, which I realise is not best practice.
+I tried to fix it by adding eventListeners to the High and Low buttons to call the hilo function, but it completely broke my game.
+At this point in time, 36 hours before my project deadline, I do not think it is a good idea to start pulling it apart for the sake of one variable.

 ## **Peer Code Review**

 At the suggestion of my mentor I submitted my code for Peer Code Review in the **Code Institute** Slack channel.
 Please see the names of the reviewers below in [Acknowledgements](#acknowledgements).